 Partners in Preservation

-The Gettysburg Foundation contributed over $3 million towards this iconic project, thanks to the support of our donors and Friends.
+The Gettysburg Foundation contributed over $3 million towards this iconic project, thanks to the support of our generous donors and Friends.

 The great work continues.

-To help preserve Gettysburg for this and future generations through projects like the Little Round Top Rehabilitation, donate to the Gettysburg Foundation today.
+To help preserve Gettysburg for this and future generations through projects like the Little Round Top rehabilitation, donate to the Gettysburg Foundation today.

 Little Round Top Rehabilitation

-You can also learn more about the rehabilitation work, get answers to frequently asked questions and take a virtual tour with the National Park Service online.
+You can learn more about the rehabilitation work, get answers to frequently asked questions and take a virtual tour with the National Park Service online.

 Explore Gettysburg